slateci/slate-catalog-incubator/charts/globus-connect-v5/README.md

 * Login on globus.org and go to the Settings>Developers page
 * If you have an already created project for the globus connect server, select it
 * Otherwise create a new project by doing the following:
-   * Click on the `Advanced Registration` option
+   * Click on the `Advanced Registration` option:
+      * If you don't have any projects, you'll go straight to a screen to create a new project
-   * Select `the none of the above - create a new project` option and press `Continue`
+      * Otherwise, select `the none of the above - create a new project` option and press `Continue`
-   * Fill in the information on the new project and press Continue
+   * Fill in the information on the new project (contact information and project name).
+Choose a project name like 'Slate Globus endpoint' and press Continue
-   * Select a globus id and sign in if requested to
+   * Select a globus id (i.e. your username when logging into globus.org) and sign in if requested to
-   * Once you get to the App Registration page, click Cancel
+   * Once you get to the App Registration page, click `Cancel`
    * You'll be be back at the Developers page and should see the new project on the column on the right, select it
 * Add an app and under the type, select 'Register a Globus Connect Server'
-* Create a new registration with the appropriate fields
+* Create a new registration with
 * Make sure to record the client uuid since this will be needed
+* Click on 'Add Client Secret`, enter a name (e.g. 'Globus endpoint') and click 'Generate Secret'
-* Create a new client secret and record the secret (this is the only time it will be displayed)
+* Record the secret (this is the only time it will be displayed)
-* Either:
-  * Install [globus connect 5.4](https://docs.globus.org/globus-connect-server/v5/quickstart/#gcsv5-install) on a system
-  * Or run `podman run  -it  --rm hub.opensciencegrid.org/slate/globus-connect-v5-setup:0.1  ` to get a container with globus connect 5.4 installed
+* Run `docker run  -it  --rm hub.opensciencegrid.org/slate/globus-connect-v5-setup:0.1  ` to get a container with globus connect 5.4 installed
-* Use the container or the system to run
+* Use the container to run

   ```shell
   $ globus-connect-server endpoint setup [endpoint_name] \